amath-idm/scipy2022_pythonvpandemic/paper/python_pandemic.rst

    Basic Covasim disease model.
 The blue arrow shows the process of reinfection. :label:`seir`

 The first principle of Covasim's design philosophy is that "Common tasks should be simple" – for example, defining parameters, running a simulation, and plotting results.
-The following example illustrates this principle: it creates a simulation with a custom parameter value, runs it, and plots the results:
+The following example illustrates this principle; it creates a simulation with a custom parameter value, runs it, and plots the results:

 .. code-block:: python